Repometric/linterhub-atom/README.md

 * [Atom](https://atom.io) v1.0.0 or higher.

 ## How to develop
-* Install all dependencies for client and server part.
-Run `apm install` root directory.
+* Install all dependencies.
+Run `apm install` in root directory.
-* Make your package available for Atom by running `apm link` root directory.
+* Make your package available for Atom by running `apm link` in root directory.
 * Run `atom . --dev`.
 It will open new instance of Atom with installed extension.